 All of these issues result in Payroc only earning a score of 3 out of 5 stars.
 Although the company offers an impressive lineup of products and services, the draconian terms and conditions in its standard contract, coupled with a complete lack of transparency regarding processing rates and account fees, place it firmly in the mediocre category.
 Savvy, experienced merchants can possibly negotiate a fair contract with competitive prices, but new business owners are likely to be saddled with the worst pricing and contract terms that Payroc has to offer.

 If you’re a small business owner looking for fair, transparent pricing and flexible contract terms, Payroc is almost certainly not for you.
-Take a look at our Merchant Account Comparison Chart for some recommendations that are better suited to the small business community.

 Table of Contents

 Products & Services

 As mentioned above, Payroc offers a wide range of products and features.
 In fact, it’s one of the company’s main selling points.
 Regardless of the size or nature of your business, Payroc has just about everything you’ll need to accept any kind of payment.
 Main features include the following:

 - Merchant Accounts: Payroc is not a direct processor.
 Rather, it partners with several of the largest processors in the United States to provide merchant accounts and other payments-related business services.
 In theory, this should give you a better chance of being approved for an account.
 However, Payroc doesn’t appear to support high-risk merchants.